 Michael was elected as the MSP for Falkirk West following the May 2007 elections.
 Previous to that he was a Regional MSP for Central Scotland from 1999-2007.
-Before being appointed Cabinet Secretary for Justice he was the Minister for Public Health.
+Before being appointed Cabinet Secretary for Net Zero, Energy and Transport, he has served as the Cabinet Secretary for Transport, Connectivity and Infrastructure, and prior to that he served as Cabinet Secretary for Justice, he has also served as the Minister for Public Health.
 Michael was Vice Convenor of the European and External Relations Committee.
 He also sat on the Scottish Parliament’s Health and Sport Committee, and previously served on the Justice and Enterprise and Culture Committees.

 He is married to Susan and has three sons, Sean, James and Daniel.
 Away from politics, Michael is a keen mountaineer, which has taken him to the Western Himalayas.